Thomas de Hartmann: Music

-In Thomas de Hartmann’s earliest works, one can see the Russian Romanticism of Arensky and Taneiev.
+In Thomas de Hartmann’s earliest works, one can see the Russian Romanticism of Arensky and Taneyev.
 By 1908, Kandinsky’s Impressionism and Modernism are seen.
 From 1916 to 1929, Gurdjieff led him to study the music of the East.
 Starting in 1929, his work on film music led him to add world music, bitonality, jazz and ultra-modernism to his compositions.
 Thus, de Hartmann became a poly-stylist.
 He would, in a single work, use a rich combination of techniques, both compositional and expressive, to convey what he wished to say.
-Other influences on his works include the Russian fairy tales he had heard from childhood, which often tell the story of a Quest.
+Other influences on his works include the Russian fairy tales he had heard from childhood, which often tell the story of a quest.
 His ballet La Fleurette Rouge is based on one such fairy tale, written in this early Russian Romantic style, while his Twelve Russian Fairy Tales were written in his more mature style of the 1930s.
-De Hartmann was also influence by poetry and other writings, and many of his pieces are based on poems or writings by prominent authors such as Shelley, Pushkin, Verlaine, Joyce and others.
+De Hartmann was also influenced by poetry and other writings, and many of his pieces are based on poems or writings by prominent authors such as Shelley, Pushkin, Verlaine, Joyce and others.
 Shapes and colours, which Kandinsky believed had specific meanings, were also inspirations for his works.
 His Yellow Sound and Lumière noire communicate contrasting colours, and his Fête de la Patronne is based on a painting by Degas.

-A list of compositions is under construction various sources, and will appear in Wikipedia soon.
-In the meantime, his compositional output can be summarized so far: 18 orchestral works, 15 chamber music works, music for 14 stage works, 20+ collections of piano works, 40+ song cycles, 4 volumes of music in collaboration with G.I.
-Gurdjieff, 50+ works for film, 12 arrangements for works by other composers.
+His compositional output can be summarized thus: 18 orchestral works, 15 chamber music works, music for 14 stage works, 20+ collections of piano works, 40+ song cycles, 4 volumes of music in collaboration with G.I.
+Gurdjieff, 50+ works for film, 12 arrangements of works by other composers.